 1 Catch the Relax: Encouraging your dog to be calm

 Some dogs are very restless.
 Every time you get up, they are on their feet and ready to go!
 They never seem to relax.

 Part of this is down to the dog’s temperament, but a large part is also due to the way we respond to dogs.

-We tend to automatically reinforce attention seeking behaviours with attention (so dogs do more of them) and ignore quiet and relaxing behaviours
+We tend to automatically reinforce attention seeking behaviors with attention (so dogs do more of them) and ignore quiet and relaxing behaviors

-Reversing this natural human behaviour can have a dramatic effect on a dog.
+Reversing this natural human behavior can have a dramatic effect on a dog.

 And the best way to do this, is to ‘Catch the Relax’.

 You’ll need some good treats out in a bowl in an easily accessible place.